Understanding Customer Churn

 |

-ii) Missing values across multiple data sets - The best approach to handle it is to do multiple imputation.
+ii) Missing values across multiple data sets - The best approach to handle it is to do multiple imputations.

 Outliers- Outliers can be identified using descriptive analysis and the reason underlying outliers has to be identified.
-For example there might be a sudden spike in discontinuation of subscription with underlying cause discount offers from competitors.
-Identifying the underlying cause will thus help company focus on its pricing strategy, Outliers can be identified by scatter plots, line graphs depending upon the data type.
-It can also be identified using statistical methods by standard deviation or Turkey's method(multiple comparison test to find means that are significantly different from each other).
+For example, there might be a sudden spike in the discontinuation of subscriptions with the underlying cause of discount offers from competitors.
+Identifying the underlying cause will thus help the company focus on its pricing strategy, Outliers can be identified by scatter plots, and line graphs depending on the data type.
+It can also be identified using statistical methods by standard deviation or Turkey's method(multiple comparison tests to find means that are significantly different from each other).

 Univariate analysis(analysis of only one variable)